clij/clij-docs/README.md

 Pulining one image from the GPU took 406 msec
 ```

-On the CPU it still takes 38 seconds, while using the GPU it goes down to les than one second.
+On the CPU it still takes 38 seconds, while using the GPU it goes down to less than one second.
 The additional speedup comes from the caching mechanism mentioned above.

 **Heureka, we can spare 98% of the time by executing the operation on the GPU!**